ess-dmsc/generate-nexus-files/examples/odin/README.md

 is supplied two file paths: a path to the config.xlsx (described below), and a path to the xml file from nexus-definition, in this case NXtomo.xml.
-Calling the xml_to_json function in NXApplicationXMLToJson will create a NeXuS template json configuration file for the NICOS file writer.
+Calling the xml_to_json function in NXApplicationXMLToJson will create a NeXuS template JSON configuration file for the NICOS file writer.
 In the example provided it will be called NXtomo.json and created directly in the odin sub-folder.

 The NXapplicationXMLToJson has in its class attribute list a reference to an object